-The Common Manual is being revised to incorporate a statutory change made through the College Cost Reduction and Access Act (CCRAA) of 2007 that allows a financial aid administrator (FAA) to make a dependency override for a student based on the dependency override for that same student made by another FAA at a prior school without gathering supporting documentation.
-The dependency override of the prior FAA must be within the same award year.
-For subsequent award years, the FAA must make his/her own dependency override determination.
+The Common Manual is being revised to incorporate a statutory change made through the College Cost

+Reduction and Access Act (CCRAA) of 2007 that allows a financial aid administrator (FAA) to make a dependency override for a student based on the documented dependency override for that same student made by another FAA at a prior school without gathering supporting documentation.
+The documented dependency override of the prior FAA must be within the same award year.
 As is currently the case when making a dependency override, the FAA who makes the dependency override must prepare a written statement regarding the dependency determination, including the identification of the specific unusual circumstances upon which the determination is based, and must maintain the statement and supporting documentation used.
-The school that uses the dependency override of another school must retain the SAR/ISIR that was used as the basis for continuing the dependency override.
+The school that uses the documented dependency override of another school must retain the SAR/ISIR that was used as the basis for continuing the dependency override.